gpeterson406/GreenwoodBanner_Book/_book/01-preface.md

 ***interaction*** between the two explanatory variables: the relationship between one categorical variable and the mean of the response changes depending on the levels of the other categorical variable.
-For example, extra fertilizer might enhance the growth of one variety and hinder the growth of another so we would say that *fertilizer* has different impacts based this interaction may or may not actually be present, we will consider two versions of the model in Two-Way ANOVAs, what are called the ***additive*** (no interaction) and the ***interaction*** models.
+For example, extra fertilizer might enhance the growth of one variety and hinder the growth of another so we would say that *fertilizer* has different impacts based on the level of *variety*.
+Given this interaction may or may not actually be present, we will consider two versions of the model in Two-Way ANOVAs, what are called the ***additive*** (no interaction) and the ***interaction*** models.

 Following the methods for two categorical variables and a quantitative response, we explore a method for analyzing data where the response is categorical, called the ***Chi-square test***